rainchen/MacOS-Agent/README.md

 After publishing, click [Run App] to open the Chatbot web view, input your goals, and refer to the "Use Cases" section for guidance.

-Recommended to run `Embed on website`, so that you can activate the Agent on any page.
+Recommended to run `Embed on website` and install [Dify Chatbot Chrome Extension](https://chrome.google.com/webstore/detail/dify-chatbot/ceehdapohffmjmkdcifjofadiaoeggaf), so that you can activate the Agent on any page.

 ![demo-5](screenshots/demo-5.png)